History, tourist information, and nearby accommodation

 The island is quite small, perhaps 75 metres in any dimension.
 It is wooded, creating an atmosphere of peaceful rural calm.
 The remains of the priory include the roofless church, cloisters, chapter house, and domestic quarters for the monks.
 The west doorway arch of the priory church still stands, and the nave of the church is in good repair.

 At least two famous Scot royals have visited Inchmahome.
 The first was Robert the Bruce, who came three times, in 1306, 1308, and 1310.
-The second was Mary, Queen of Scots, who stayed at Inchmahome for 3 weeks in 1547.
-The child queen was only 4 years old at the time, and was brought to Inchmahome by her mother, Marie de Guise, for her own protection after the heavy Scottish defeat at the Battle of Pinkie.
+The second was Mary, Queen of Scots, who stayed at Inchmahome for three weeks in 1547.
+The child queen was only four years old at the time and was brought to Inchmahome by her mother, Marie de Guise, for her own protection after the heavy Scottish defeat at the Battle of Pinkie.

 Half the fun of visiting Inchmahome in a family group is the boat ride to get there.
 Our children had a wonderful time, The island itself provides a beautiful setting for the priory.
 There are trails through the woods, allowing visitors to explore the beautiful surroundings.
 We enjoyed our trip immensely.

 Address: Lake of Menteith, Stirling, Aberfoyle, Stirlingshire, Trossachs, Central Scotland, Scotland, FK8 3RA

 Location: On an island in the middle of Lake Menteith.
 Access by ferry (seasonal only) from Port of Menteith.